tomaszmrugalski/perylune/doc/snippets.md

 tle1 = TLE.from_lines(*tle_lines)
 orb1 = tle1.to_orbit() # This returns poliastro's orbit object

-a, e, i, raan, argp, nu = o.classical() # and this is how to access classical elements
+a, e, i, raan, argp, nu = orb1.classical() # and this is how to access classical elements
 ```